 We walk across Paris to the Marais stopping along the way for various food treats – coffee, pastries, falafel or a turkey on pretzel sandwich on the rue des Rosiers.
 We love walking along the Seine.
 We take photos all day long.
 After a long walk, we love to come home, have an apéro (red wine, baguette and cheese, cashews and spicy olives) and watch a romantic movie.

-Urban Mishmash: Is there anywhere you’d like to visit or explore in Paris that you haven’t yet?
+Urban Mishmash: Is there anywhere you’d like to visit in Paris that you haven’t yet?

 Alix & Hugo: We want to keep discovering each and every spot in Paris over and over again!
 There is always something new to experience and discover in each of our favourite neighbourhoods and although we have lived here for a long time already, we continue to experience Paris with the wonder and delight of those who have just arrived!